 Cost: There is no charge for the presentation but an honorarium is welcome.

-Where: We can present to community organizations within approximately 30 miles of Mote Marine Laboratory.
-Requests outside of this will considered if a Speaker is willing to present, as we are a volunteer organization.
+Where: Ordinarily, we are only able to present to community organizations within approximately 30 miles of Mote Marine Laboratory - City Island Campus.
+Requests outside of this will be considered if a Volunteer Speaker is willing to present farther away.

 How: Complete the Speaker's Bureau request form to determine if a speaker is available for your event.
-Requests must be made at least two weeks prior to the preferred date and are subject to the Speakers' availability.
-Requests will be confirmed within 5 business days of submission.
+Requests must be made at least three weeks prior to the preferred date and are subject to a Volunteer Speaker's availability.
+Requests will usually be confirmed within a week of submission.

 - Mote Marine Laboratory Overview - Get a glimpse into Mote Marine Laboratory, a world-class, independent research institution based right here in Sarasota, FL.
 Hear some of the history of this unique organization and get a greater understanding of the extensive current research occurring.